Why is 95 per cent common in CBSE?

 Since 2017, education authorities have been hinting at discontinuing the practice.
 In October, following a report in The Indian Express that several state boards had agreed to do away with spiking of marks, Education Secretary Anil Swarup tweeted, “High time this farce relating to irrational ‘spiking’ of marks is stopped.
 Glad there is a consensus amongst the states to stop this practice.”
 And when this year’s results were declared late last month, CBSE officials told journalists that marks had not been moderated — although “grace marks” had been awarded in some cases.

 An analyst who has been looking at examination data since 2013, however, is not convinced.
 Prashant Bhattacharji, an alumnus of IIT Kharagpur and founder of the online project LearningPoint.net, believes there has been random falsification of marks this year as well as earlier.
 Analysing scoring trends for three subjects this year, LearningPoint found that 95 was the single most frequent score for mathematics (39,637 out of 5,00,328 students analysed) as well as business studies (20,186 out of total 3,07,327).
-In accountancy, the distribution of scores peaked in the 45-50 range but there was another peak at 95% — 9,915 out of 3,06,505 analysed.
+In accountancy, the distribution of scores peaked in the 45-50 range but there was another peak at 95% — 9,915 out of 3,06,505 analysed

 “As there are no exact moderation rules, there is random falsifying of marks, which has also happened this year.
 This is despite the fact that the Ministry of HRD and the CBSE had said there will be no moderation,” Bhattacharji told The Indian Express.